Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 What is the Google AI Overview?

-google ai overview example
+google ai overview beispiel

 Rollout of AI Overviews on Google in Germany, the DACH region & worldwide

-When does Google AI Overviews play?
+When does Google display AI Overviews?

 A study by Semrush examined more than 10 million search queries between January and March 2025 and found that the number of search queries that triggered a Google AI Overview doubled from 6.49 percent in January to 13.14 percent in March.
 Current estimates even assume that it is now around 50 percent (June 2025).

-What impact do AI overviews have on SERP & traffic in the B2B sector?
+What impact do AI Overviews have on SERP & traffic in the B2B sector?

 Structure of the SERP